Talk to Me First, by Deborah Roffman. Roffman's book is for anyone who wants to be an "askable parent."

 Go Ask Alice, Alice! is not one person, but a team of Columbia University health care specialists along with a staff of researchers and writers.

-Emily Nagoski's TED talk, "Unlocking the Door to Your Own Sexual Well-Being" as well as her blog, "The Dirty Normal," and her book Come As You Are.
+Emily Nagoski's TED talk, "Unlocking the Door to Your Own Sexual Well-Being" as well as her blog, "The Dirty Normal," and her amazing book Come As You Are.

 The Halls A video series about 3 young men and their struggles sifting through relationships, trauma, masculinity and their own identities.